ietf-wg-elegy/rfc8989bis/draft-ietf-elegy-rfc8989bis.md

 This document replaces the attendance criteria in the first two paragraphs of
 {{Section 4.14 of RFC8713}} with criteria based on those in {{?RFC8989}}, and obsoletes RFC8989 to make it clear that that document has been superseded.
-The other paragraphs of {{Section 4.14 of RFC8713}} remain intact.
+All other thest in {{RFC8713}}, including the other paragraphs of Section 4.14, remain unchanged.

 # Conventions and Definitions